 Dinner will be on your own, but your guide will recommend excellent options for your preferred cuisine – we highly recommend trying Hanoi cuisine for a true immersion experience.

 Note: For the Vietnamese Visa on Arrival, please make sure you have 2 passport sized 4 cm x 6 cm photos and $25 for the stamping fee.

 Hanoi – Full-day City TourDay 2

-Today with the help of your private guide, driver and private vehicle you will get to explore the town’s major attractions.
-In the morning you will taken to a famed local restaurant to enjoy Vietnamese Banh Cuon for breakfast.
+Today with the help of your private guide, driver and private vehicle, you will get to explore the town’s major attractions.
+In the morning, you will be taken to a famed local restaurant to enjoy Vietnamese Banh Cuon for breakfast.
 Banh Cuon (literally “rolled cake”) is a dish from northern Vietnam.
 It is a crepe-like roll made from a thin, wide sheet of rice flour filled with ground pork, minced wood ear mushroom, and other ingredients.

 After that, your private tour guide will take you to visit Ho Chi Minh Complex which includes Ho Chi Minh’s mausoleum, his former stilt-house residence, the Presidential Palace and the Ho Chi Minh museum.

 The next stop will be The Temple of Literature which originally built as a temple to Confucius; this is the site of Vietnam’s first university dating back to 1076.

 Lunch will be served with Bun Cha- grilled pork meatballs served with rice vermicelli.

 In the afternoon, you will visit the Museum of Ethnology, which is widely acknowledged as the best of this country and has an extensive display dedicated to Vietnam’s 54 Ethnic minority peoples.
 Your tour guide will take you for a walk around the Old Quarter.
 Here you will have a chance to check out the vegetable market where Hanoians buy their daily good.